diharalanza/expressreact/README.md

-open terminal/cmdline in the main directory and run "npm install" to install all the dependencies
+open terminal/cmdline in the main directory and run "npm install" to install all the dependencies,
 "node server.js" to run the server

-Then go into the "front-end/WutDevTest-main" folder and run "npm install" to install all the dependencies
+Then go into the "front-end/WutDevTest-main" folder and run "npm install" to install all the dependencies,
 "npm start" to run the reactJS app